wheredoesyourmindgo/nushu-vscode-theme/README.md

 ### TL;DR

-Nüshu is a fork of the VSCode [Github theme](https://github.com/primer/github-vscode-theme).
+Nushu is a fork of the VSCode [Github theme](https://github.com/primer/github-vscode-theme).
 The World isn't so Black or White, so why should our code _backgrounds_ be.

 ### About

-Nüshu (this theme) is a fork of the VSCode Github theme, specifically the GitHub Light Default and GitHub Dark Default themes.
+Nushu (this theme) is a fork of the VSCode Github theme, specifically the GitHub Light Default and GitHub Dark Default themes.
 This theme uses alternative background colors, which effectively reduce overall contrast.
 This theme uses the same Primer palette used in the GitHub Default themes for syntax, so both the Light and Dark variants of this theme should seem "familiar".

 ## Theme Previews